eshlomi18/Project_Java/README.md

  ![](reflectionTwoSpheresMirrored.png)
  ## algorithm improvement
-since after these improvement the execution time was pretty long we have made our programe running on 3 threads and we have improved our algorithme (based on box) pictures before and after algorithme improvement
+since after these improvement the execution time was pretty long we have made our program running on 3 threads and we have improved our algorithm (based on box) pictures before and after algorithme improvement